nus-oss/cs3281-AY1617S2-website/students/AY1617S2/xiaoPu/xiaoPu-Resume.md

 Read, Update, Delete) operations
 	- Developed GUI using JavaFX
 	- Implemented undo/redo features
-	- Wrote the majority of automated GUI test cases and some integration test cases using JUnit.
+	- Wrote the majority of automated GUI test cases and some integration test cases using JUnit, which helps to achieve 93% test case coverage.
 	- Contributed to user guide and developer guide

 - **Teaching Assistant in Programming Course**